 Cordova is very much a car-oriented town.
 This is because the population of Cordova isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 96.53% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The education level of Cordova citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.40% of adults 25 and older in Cordova have a college degree.
+In terms of college education, Cordova is nearly on par with the US average for all cities of 21.84%: 20.40% of adults 25 and older in Cordova have a bachelor's degree or advanced degree.

 The per capita income in Cordova in 2022 was $38,853, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,412 for a family of four.